kingakwa/e-store-app/README.md

 **Step 1: Download the Node.js Installer**

--Open your web browser and go to the official Node.js website: `https://nodejs.org/en/download/`
+- Open your web browser and go to the official Node.js website: `https://nodejs.org/en/download/`

--You will see two download options:
+- You will see two download options:

-  -LTS (Long-Term Support): This is the recommended version for most users.
+  - LTS (Long-Term Support): This is the recommended version for most users.
 It's stable and has been tested extensively.

-  -Current: This version includes the latest features but may be less stable
+  - Current: This version includes the latest features but may be less stable

--Download the `LTS Windows Installer` (.msi file).
+- Download the `LTS Windows Installer` (.msi file).

 **Step 2: Run the Installer**

--Run the downloaded `.msi` file.
+- Run the downloaded `.msi` file.

--The installation wizard will guide you through the process.
+- The installation wizard will guide you through the process.
 You can generally accept the default options as they are suitable for most users.
 The installer will automatically add Node.js and npm to your system's PATH.

--Click `Next` through the prompts, and then click `Install` to begin the installation.
+- Click `Next` through the prompts, and then click `Install` to begin the installation.

 **Step 3: Verify the Installation**

--After the installation is complete, close and reopen your VS Code terminal.
+- After the installation is complete, close and reopen your VS Code terminal.
 This step is crucial for the changes to your system's PATH to take effect.

--In the new terminal, run the following commands to verify that both Node.js and npm are installed correctly:
+- In the new terminal, run the following commands to verify that both Node.js and npm are installed correctly:
 ```
 node -v
 npm -v    #If the commands return version numbers (e.g., v18.16.0 for Node.js and 9.5.1 for npm)